ni/kafka-connect-storage-cloud/CONTRIBUTING_NI.md

 confluentinc/kafka-connect-storage-cloud's `master` is based on.
 Example:

 ```
-# Finds the most recent tag reachable from main
+# Finds the most recent tag reachable from master
 git describe --tags --abbrev=0 master
 git checkout -b ni/pub/cool-new-feature <latest-tag>
 ```

-Then make your changes on this branch and open a pull request merging it into `master`.
+Then, make your changes on this branch and open a pull request merging it into `master`.
 If your changes on an `ni/pub/*` branch result in merge conflicts with another `ni/pub/*` branch, rebase your branch on the conflicting branch and force push.
 After the changes are reviewed and accepted, the branch should be